Olusola-Precious/NOGweb/README.md

 * Yahweh Shammah
 * Attiq Yomin

-visit the site to see the meanings and a short description of the significance.
+visit the site to see the meanings and a short description of a little of the significance, including bible references.